 ; used to delimit the commands.
 It is generally used to provide multiple commands in a single line.
 We can use t

 ; in alias too.
-In this example we will list root directory and than print some text with multiple commands in alias.
+In this example, we will list the root directory and then print some text with multiple commands in the alias.

 $ alias mls='ls /;echo "Root directory listed";'